 With the majority of pupils out of their classrooms, many parents juggling work, family and supporting home learning, and teachers switching to digital delivery, workpacks and daily ‘safe and well’ contacts – the transformation is an urgent response to an urgent moment.

-Throughout the Covid-19 challenge our alternative provision and SEMH special schools have remained open to vulnerable children and the children of key workers and our brilliant and committed school leaders and staff have gone above and beyond in continuing to make a provision and provide support to our pupils.
+Throughout the COVID-19 challenge our alternative provision and SEMH (Social Emotional and Mental Health) special schools have remained open to vulnerable children and the children of key workers and our brilliant and committed school leaders and staff have gone above and beyond in continuing to make a provision and provide support to our pupils.

-Our overriding mantra being…‘if we can do so safely then we will’ and our ‘unlock plans’ for schools aligned with our three key conditions:
+Our overriding mantra being: ‘If we can do so safely then we will’.
+Our ‘unlock plans’ for schools therefore aligned with three key conditions:

 - Staff must be confident that they are safe.